roman-milk/roman-milk.github.io/the-trip-to-rancho-mirage.md

+===

- ****** The Trip to Rancho Mirage ****** byJust_Plain_Bob© I drove to a large parking lot that was two-thirds empty and I stopped the truck.
+I drove to a large parking lot that was two-thirds empty and I stopped the truck.
 Joyce asked what I was doing and I told her it was time for her Driver's Ed hands on practice.
 We spent an hour with her driving around, pulling into and backing out of parking spots and then I let her drive us home.
 She was doing a pretty good job and I didn't think it was going to take much time at all to have her ready to take her drive test.

  When we got home she said, "Tonight is going to be a first for you."